Rheea/financial_simulation/README.md

 # Financial Simulation: Salary, Taxes, and Pensions

 This repository provides Python-based tools to compute and simulate salary structures, taxes, pension contributions, and other financial aspects.
-It is designed to assist in understanding personal and organizational financial planning.
+It is designed to assist in understanding personal and organisational financial planning.

+This is a WIP

-## Features
+## Planned Features - WIP

 - **Salary Breakdown:** Calculate gross and net salary based on various deductions.
 - **Tax Computation:** Simulate income tax, social security, and other mandatory contributions.
 - **Pension Planning:** Model pension contributions and their impact on long-term savings.
-- **Custom Rules:** Support for regional or organizational tax and pension policies.
+- **Custom Rules:** Support for regional or organisational tax and pension policies.
 - **Visualization:** Graphs and summaries of salary and pension distributions over time.

 ## Table of Contents